abhimanyud3dx/SF3D/README.md

 # SF3D
-Three.js implementation in salesforce to view Live 3d preview of Products.
+Implementation of 3d file viewer in salesforce to view Live 3d preview of Products.